 Associate Professor, Microbiology, Immunology, and Cancer Biology

-- PhD, Molecular and Developmental Biology, University of Cincinnati
+- PhD, Molecular and Developmental Biology, Cincinnati Children's Hospital

 - Postdoc, Genetics and Pediatrics, Stanford University

 Biochemistry, Cancer Biology, Epigenetics, Genetics, Metabolism, Molecular Biology, Translational Science

 Functional validation of genomic alterations in lung cancer.
 To determine oncogenic drivers of SCLC, we characterize genomic alterations in tumor progression using genetically engineered precancerous cells and mouse models.
 Our efforts are focused on three areas of interests as follows:

 1. To better understand transcriptional program altered by frequent mutations in transcription factors and chromatin modifiers, we integrate functional genetics with omics approach.